2026 Formula Regional Middle East Trophy

-The 2027 Formula Regional Middle East Trophy is a scheduled multi-event Formula Regional open-wheel single seater motor racing championship.
-The championship will feature a mix of professional and amateur drivers, competing in Formula Regional cars.
+The 2026 Formula Regional Middle East Trophy was a multi-event Formula Regional open-wheel single seater motor racing championship.
+The championship featured a mix of professional and amateur drivers, competing in Formula Regional cars.
 Known since 2023 as the Formula Regional Middle East Championship, the series was rebranded under the Trophy guise after the FIA introduced a new concept for single-seater championships held over shorter, constrained timeframes.
-The change in guise will coincide with a change in technical regulations, as the series will switch to a new chassis and engine spec.
+The change in guise coincided with a change in technical regulations, as the series switched to a new chassis and engine spec.

-The championship will be held over four rounds in January and February 2026.
+The championship was held over four rounds in January and February 2026.
+Kean Nakamura-Berta won the Drivers' Championship title at the final race of the season and in doing so also won the Rookie Cup and helped his team, the Mumbai Falcons Racing Limited, to defend their Teams' Championship title.

+Mumbai Falcons driver Kean Nakamura-Berta won both the overall Drivers' Championship title and the Rookie Cup.

 Teams and drivers

-The championship will retire the Tatuus F3 T-318 chassis it had used since its inception and replace it with the new Tatuus F3 T-326, powered by a 1.6 litre, 3-cylinder Toyota engine running on Giti tires.
+The championship retired the Tatuus F3 T-318 chassis it had used since its inception and replaced it with the new Tatuus T-326, powered by a 1.6 litre, 3-cylinder Toyota engine running on Pirelli tires.
+The eleven teams competing in the 2026 season were announced on 12 December 2025.